-To honor Dr. Abraham Pizam, founding dean of the Rosen College of Hospitality Management on the 50th anniversary of his achieving his Ph.D., the Dean’s Distinguished Lecture Series will take a look at the evolution of the hospitality and tourism industry through the eyes of some of the pioneers in this field of education.
+To honor Dr. Abraham Pizam, founding dean of the Rosen College of Hospitality Management on the 50th anniversary of his achieving his Ph.D., the Dean’s Distinguished Lecture Series for 2020 – 2021 took a look at the evolution of the hospitality and tourism industry through the eyes of some of the pioneers in this field of education.

-Seven lectures will be presented in the Dean’s Distinguished Lecture Series, beginning on October 28, 2020.
-The lectures will conclude in April 2021.
+Seven lectures were presented in the Dean’s Distinguished Lecture Series, beginning on October 28, 2020 and concluding in April 2021.
 Please scroll down the page for detailed information on the lecture series.

 Dr. Abraham Pizam’s Dissertation Title: